-The most important change from the model used in the 2012 assessment was that the catch history was revised and extended back to 1900, and it was assumed that each stock was at its unfished level (B_0) in 1900.
-Two other changes of consequence affected the tag-recapture data sets that were 'condensed' (i.e., the number of length classes in each data set was substantially decreased by combining adjacent length classes until each remaining length class contained at least 5 observed recaptures) and iteratively reweighted, together with the composition data sets (for details see Francis & McKenzie In prep. b).
+(i.e., the number of length classes in each data set was substantially decreased by combining adjacent length classes until each remaining length class contained at least 5 observed recaptures) and iteratively reweighted, together with the composition data sets (for details see Francis & McKenzie In prep. b).
 Other minor changes included dropping small fisheries (pro-rating their catches over the remaining fisheries in the same area) and removing priors on recreational selectivities.

-Five types of observations were used in the base stock assessment (Table 14).
+Five types of observations were used in the base stock assessment (Table 15).
 These were the same as in the 2012 assessment (Francis & McKenzie In prep. a) except for the addition of 2012 data points for each of the CPUE time series and the recreational length compositions.

-Table 14: Details of observations used in the stock assessment model
+Table 15: Details of observations used in the stock assessment model